Seasonal Clothing Storage

 The answer to this will vary depending on your home situation.
 While our closets aren’t wide, they are fairly tall and there’s a big, sturdy shelf just above the bar in each one.

-I picked these (very similar) storage bins because I was trying to avoid plastic, wanted to limit access to moths should they find my clothes, and wanted our closet to look nice.
+Something like these (very similar) storage bins because I was trying to avoid plastic, wanted to limit access to moths should they find my clothes, and wanted our closet to look nice.
 Small space living really demands minimalism and an aesthetic so it doesn’t feel messy or cluttered!

 Seasonal Clothing Storage Basic Tips